ManExpeditions/man-ex-app/README.md

 npm run dev
 ```

-To make sure everything is alright, run the tests.
+(optional) To ensure everything is working as expected, run the tests.

 ```
 npm run test